kragen/dernocua/text/photoemissive-power.md

 [5]: https://en.wikipedia.org/wiki/Sunlight#Spectral_composition_of_sunlight_at_Earth%27s_surface
 [6]: https://en.wikipedia.org/wiki/Shockley%E2%80%93Queisser_limit

+(Note: the above is incorrect, and energy efficiency calculations hereafter erroneously assume that the bias voltage between the electrodes is 1.8 V, which is wrong.
+1.34 V or 1.8 V is the amount of energy per electron lost in overcoming the work function of the photocathode material; the energy remaining to be harvested at the anode is whatever the photon energy is, *minus* that work function.
+So the right bias voltage might be 0.5 V or 1 V or something.
+I should fix this but I don’t have time this year.
+It means that the main efficiency conclusions below are too high by some unknown factor probably between 1 and 4.)

 I think the recombination losses found in semiconductor PV cells do not have much of an analogue in this device; the space charge is entirely negative, and the only way electrons can “recombine” after